C.J. Abrams Player Props: Nationals vs. Padres

-C.J.
-Abrams -- with an on-base percentage of .211 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the Washington Nationals against the San Diego Padres, with Yu Darvish on the hill, on May 23 at 7:05 PM ET.
+The Washington Nationals, including C.J.
+Abrams and his .553 slugging percentage over his past 10 games, battle starter Ryan Weathers and the San Diego Padres at Nationals Park, Wednesday at 7:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Tigers.
+In his most recent game, he notched a home run while going 1-for-4 against the Padres.

 C.J.
 Abrams Game Info & Props vs. the Padres